rclai/redux-ddp/README.md

 // Create your store however you do it const store = createStore(rootReducer);

+// Call this after creating your store and your DDP collection
-// After creating your store, then you call this that's it syncCollectionToStore('players', store);
+// will now be synced to your Redux store! syncCollectionToStore('players', store);
 // Sync other collections too
 // syncCollectionToStore('todos', store);